 For more than eighty years, she provided opportunities for Girl Scouts to experience the outdoors through Camp Mary White.
 Thousands of young women had life-changing experiences; today, many of them are restoring the old camp to its original grandeur.

-In 1927, fifteen years after the creation of the Girl Scouts of America, Miss Mary White, who was Commissioner of the Roswell scouts, led a vigorous effort to ensure that young ladies would have the opportunity to have quality outdoor experiences.
-In support of her work, her parents, Erza and Maude White, donated 200 acres of family land in the Sacramento Mountains.
-Mary White used this land to create a Girl Scout camp.
+In 1927, fifteen years after the creation of the Girl Scouts of America, Miss Mary White, Commissioner of the Roswell Scouts, led a vigorous effort to ensure that young ladies would have the opportunity to have quality outdoor experiences.
+In support of her work, her parents, Elza and Maude White, donated 200 acres of family land in the Sacramento Mountains, east of Alamogordo in Otero County.
+White used this land to create a Girl Scout camp.
 Within a year, stately Ingham Hall, a large pine lodge, was built.
 Eventually, thirty-four Adirondack cabins, outbuildings, and outdoor kitchens with stone hearths formed the heart of the property.

-For over eighty years, Camp Mary White was run by various local Girl Scout Councils.
+For more than eighty years, Camp Mary White was run by various local Girl Scout Councils.
 The camp enjoyed tremendous popularity.
 Thousands of young women had life-changing experiences living Mary White’s dream.